 Be mindful that the flavor of your broth will change based on the kind of animal you use, but it’s OK to mix your bones.
 And the absolute best bones are marrow bones.
 You also want big bones like knuckles, which contain cartilage.
 That means more collagen, which means a healthier broth.

 The best flavor for me comes from first roasting your bones, which I do by placing the bones in a pan in a 350-degree oven for one hour or so.
-When they are roasted they will be aromatic and browned, and you can then move them to your slow cooker with some salt, pepper, onion, celery, carrots, herbs and several cloves of garlic, and then cover with water to the limit of your container.
-For herbs I generally use ½ a package of fresh Thyme and Rosemary.
+When they are roasted they will be aromatic and browned, and you can then move them to your slow cooker with some salt, pepper, onion, celery, carrots, herbs, and several cloves of garlic, and then cover with water to the limit of your container.
+For herbs, I generally use ½ a package of fresh Thyme and Rosemary.
 Add a couple of tablespoons of apple cider vinegar so that the minerals and nutrients can be leached from the bones, then cook on low for at least 8 hours for poultry, 12 for beef.
 I tend to go much longer, up to 72 hours.
 You’ll need to replace the water from time to time, so the crock cooker is filled almost to the top.

 When the broth has cooked as long as you need it to, strain the broth and let it sit in the fridge until the fat hardens on the surface.
-Spoon off the fat and in the morning and if you’ve done it just right, the broth should be good and gelatinized.
+Spoon off the fat in the morning and if you’ve done it just right, the broth should be good and gelatinized.

 If your broth doesn’t gel in the refrigerator, you might have added too much water for the amount of bones used, or perhaps you didn’t cook your broth long enough or too vigorously.
 Remember, the larger the bones, the longer they will need to cook!
 Also, they need connective tissue—that’s where the gelatin is some bones with joints are helpful.
 That’s why I LOVE chicken feet!
 (Yes, chicken feet can look and seem gross, but they produce the most magnificent, delicious gelled bone broth!)
-I buy my chicken feet at Whole Foods and use 2 packages to each batch of about 5 quarts of liquid.
+I buy my chicken feet at Whole Foods and use 2 packages for each batch of about 5 quarts of liquid.

-You that you’ve got your jiggle on so what’s next?
+You’ve got your jiggle on so what’s next?
 What do you do with that healing elixir?

 Heat it up and drink it from a mug like you would a cup of coffee.
 This is a great way to start the day!
 I also make soup from my broth, and I use it in recipes calling for stock.
 My aim is to consume about 8 ounces of bone broth per day (more during flu season because of the immune boost it gives me), which really isn’t that difficult.
-As a drink, I usually zing it up a notch with a squirt of Sriracha Hot Chili Sauce and wedge of lemon or lime.
+As a drink, I usually zing it up a notch with a squirt of Sriracha Hot Chili Sauce and a wedge of lemon or lime.
 YUM!

-Although I have kept a batch in the refrigerator up to a week or so, you should use up your broth within 3 or 4 days.
+Although I have kept a batch in the refrigerator for up to a week or so, you should use up your broth within 3 or 4 days.
 If you need longer than that, move it to the freezer where it will keep there for up to a year.

 A great kitchen hack is to freeze some of your bone broth in an ice cube tray so you always have some on hand when your recipe calls for a little bit of stock!
 (2 cubes for recipes calling for 1/4 cup, 4 cubes to the 1/2 cup).